 Yugoslavia was a communist state after World War II – but it soon broke away from the Soviet bloc and adopted a neutral foreign policy.
 The Yugoslav leader, Marshal Josef Tito, had been a foundation member of Cominform – but he began to split from Moscow, leading to Yugoslavia being expelled in June 1948.

-US president Harry Truman once declared that he had two options in life – to become a politician or play piano in a brothel, quipping that with hindsight, there wasn’t much difference between the two.
+US president Harry Truman once declared that he had two options in life – to become a politician or play the piano in a brothel, quipping that with hindsight, there wasn’t much difference between the two.

 Despite the success of the Berlin airlift, civilians in west Berlin endured very difficult conditions in 1948-49.
 There were frequent shortages of coal and around 10,000 Berliners froze to death during the winter.

 The US stationed more than 270,000 troops in West Germany through the entire 1950s.
 The most famous of these was a young pop singer named Elvis Presley, who had been drafted by the US Army.
 It was in Germany that Elvis began dating Priscilla Beaulieu, the 14-year-old daughter of an air force officer.
+She later became his wife.

 The phonetic alphabet (Alpha, Bravo, Charlie through to Tango) was first adopted by NATO forces as a consistent way of communicating by radio.
 Because of this, it is sometimes called the NATO alphabet.